Insurance for businesses

 Business liability insurance

-This insurance covers damage caused to third parties by the company, its employees or its products.
+This insurance covers damage caused to third parties by the company, its employees, or its products.
 For example, an accident caused by an employee on a construction site or a defective product can lead to costly claims.
 Civil liability protects the company against the financial consequences of such incidents.
 In some cantons and sectors, this insurance is mandatory.

-Corporate legal protection
+Business legal protection

 Commercial insurance (things)

-This insurance protects the company's physical assets, such as buildings, equipment and inventory, against risks such as fire, theft or water damage.
+This insurance protects the company's physical assets, such as buildings, equipment, and inventory, against risks such as fire, theft, or water damage.
 It guarantees business continuity in the event of a disaster.

 Cyber insurance